appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/building-a-store-catalog-manager/building-a-simple-ui.md

 By now, you have successfully displayed static data in your table.
 In the next section, we'll display product data from the mock database for the **Oakry** app.

-However, when you are building an app for a different use case, you can connect to your own [database](/core-concepts/connecting-to-data-sources/).
+However, when you are building an app for a different use case, you can connect to your own [database](/connect-data/reference/).

-## Writing your First Query
+## Writing your first query

 Now, let's utilize the mock database to display all the catalog items for the **Oakry** app by following the below steps:

 1. First, let's create a new **Datasource** by clicking on the **"+"** icon next to the **Datasource** directory.
-2. Select `Create New`, choose Postgres as the Database type, and name it "Mock Database".
+2. Select `Create New`, choose Postgres as the Database type, and name it `Mock Database`.
 3. Fill in the following details, and hit the **Save** button.

 ```